Text Size Print

-After much consideration, the Office for Leadership and Civic Engagement has compiled a list of what the office will and will not count as community service hours.
+After much consideration, Citizen Leadership & Service Learning has compiled a list of what will and will not count as community service hours.

 This list is based on past submissions of hours from individuals and members of clubs and organizations and is subject to change.
 The list is not meant to limit or discourage students from participating in university or community activities, but has been devised to help Longwood students continue to provide quality volunteer & community service to our campus and community.